luckyhackersacademy/luckynotes/README.md

 - When you publish a note, you can configure to publish on twitter as well (don't forget to set publishing.twitter to true on app.config.ts)
 - RSS feed (`/feed.xml`) automatically generated
 - Sitemap (`/sitemap.xml`) automatically generated
+- View and like count without the need to login (powered by fingerprintjs)
 - And of course, it's possible to delete notes

 ## How can you set up this by yourself?